retailify/docker-etcd/README.md

 This is a clone of [elcolio/etcd](https://hub.docker.com/r/elcolio/etcd/) - but it contains the current 3.x version.

-This image weighs in at <> due to the inclusion of TLS support and etcdctl.

 The `-data-dir` is a volume mounted to `/data`, and the default ports are bound to Etcd and exposed.

 Recently added a run script so that http is not hard-coded into the Dockerfile (for running over SSL).
 Just overwrite `$CLIENT_URLS` and `$PEER_URLS` at runtime (these are the **listening** URLs).
 You'll still need to set the `-advertise-client-urls` and `-initial-advertise-peer-urls` flags if the container will be part of a cluster.